 In this blog, we will explore:

-- Various ways in which a good annual leave policy can boost employee motivation, retention, and productivity.
+- Various ways in which a good policy on annual leave can boost employee motivation, retention, and productivity.

 - Best practices for creating an effective leave policy and the elements that make up a good corporate leave policy.